ajpikul-com/static_template/README.md

 Note:

+Also not good for using all the tools to generate multiple typescript projects in the same repo

 I know webpack + tsc + prefixer works.
 Needs a main.ts.
 Debugging works.
 I know SASS works.
 This whole thing is a mess tho.

 # Static Template